lykmapipo/common/DOCUMENTATION.md

 #### abbreviate(words)

-generate shortened form of word(s) or phrase.
+Generate shortened form of word(s) or phrase.